What Is a Coworking Space?

 What comes to your mind when you think about coworking?
 Of course, coworking is about sharing infrastructure and cost but it's also about belonging to a community, creativity, fun, flexibility, accessibility, and sustainability.

-Coworking is definitely the new way of getting work done and sharing.
+Coworking is definitely a new way of getting work done and sharing.
 Coworking ecosystems are created as productive and collaborative environments.

-These environments are inhabited by dynamic freelancers enjoying the absence of corporate constraints and limitations and flexible memberships meeting their business and personal requirements.
+These environments are inhabited by dynamic entrepreneurs enjoying the absence of corporate constraints and limitations and flexible memberships meeting their business and personal requirements.

 Here is how different people and organizations define coworking: